Dale Van Pelt papers

 Scope and Contents

-The Dale Van Pelt papers, 1891-1892 (0.75 cubic feet), documents Van Pelt's time as a student at Purdue University.
-His notes from a Botany class include small drawings and sketches among the notes.
+The Dale Van Pelt papers document Van Pelt's time as a student at Purdue University.
+His notes from a Botany class include small drawings and sketches.
 The diary includes descriptions of friends, local places, and daily activities.
 The diary and notes give a sample of early student life at Purdue.

 - 1891 - 1892